TheExpertApprentice/The-GRC-Campus/README.md

 └──────────────────────────────────────────────────────────────────────┘
 ```

-> **Honesty statement:** Artefacts marked `production-tested` were used in real engagements (anonymised and fictionalised — no client data appears anywhere in this portfolio).
+> **Disclaimer:** Artefacts marked `production-tested` were used in real engagements (anonymised and fictionalised so that no client data appears anywhere in this portfolio).
 Artefacts marked `demonstrative` were built to portfolio standard to show methodology.
 The distinction stays visible because honest labelling is itself a GRC control.

 ---

-## ⏱ Recruiter quick tour (5 minutes)
+## ⏱ Quick tour (5 minutes)

 1. **[The University as a Compliance Microcosm](https://github.com/YOURHANDLE/university-grc-case-study)** — one institution, six regulatory regimes (ISO 27001, POPIA, PAIA, GDPR, PCI DSS, HIPAA-benchmark), one student record traced through all of them
 2. **[Risk Acceptance: Template + Worked Example + The Meeting Where It Was Challenged](https://github.com/YOURHANDLE/grc-risk-management)** — how a legacy-system risk actually gets accepted, and defended